JimySheepman/go-rest-api/README.md

 We’d like you to create a RESTful API with two endpoints.

-## issues

-- [X] Local run  : fix it.
-It's running.
-- [ ] Docker run : the request is sent but the result is not returned.
-- [ ] Heroku run : the request is sent but return status: 503

 ## Required Information

 1. One of them that fetches the data in the provided MongoDB collection and returns the results